-0
+1

+-

+- Star

-0 Lietta Checketta
+Lietta Checketts

-- Lietta Checketts September 25, 2018
+September 25, 2018

-september 20, 2010

 Why I Vaulue the First Amendment

+We the people of the United Otto and automatical

-We the people of the United States are guaranteed Certain rights.
+and the We the people of the United States are guaranteed certain rights.
 These are listed in the Bill of

-1.7 certain rights.
-These are listed in the Bill of
+Dertain rights.
+These are istea in the Dill of

 Rights, and are called amendments to the

-and a Constitution.
+Constitution.

-1.1 I value the First Amendment most because
+I value the First Amendment most because

 it most affects my everyday life and allows me

-to beonie who I want to be.
+to beome who I want to be.

-- I want the ability to worship God any way
+I want the ability to worship God any way

 I choose.
-I want the ability to write what
+I want the ability to write what I think is appropriate, and say what I think

-I think is appropriate, and say what I think
+1 I think is appropriate, and say what I think

 and believe.
 And I want the ability to gather

 in any peaceful way I choose.
 These rights

 affect me 30 much and have helped make me myself.
-I think that these cights, some of the

 I think that these rights, some of the

-most valuable things we the people of America,
+most valuable, things we the people of America.

-possess, should be given to every living human

-posses, should be given to every living human being so that they can be ome who they want
+poses, should be given to every living human being so that they can be one who they want

+being so that they can beome who they want

 to be and so that they can have freedom

 of choice.
-I believe that these rights are what make The United States of America
+I believe that these rights are

 - what make The United States of America

-strong.
+to be and so that they can have freedom of choice.
+I believe that these rights are what make The United States of America Strong.
 These are truly what make us "the

 land of the free, and the home of the brave."